-P. chrysosporium has been selected as the target microbe due to its extensive utilization in wastewater decontamination.
+P. chrysosporium has been selected as the objective microbe due to its extensive utilization in wastewater decontamination.
 P. chrysosporium BKMF-1767 (ATCC 24725) was obtained from the China Center for Type Culture Collection (Wuhan, China).
-The fungal spores were prepared by subculturing on potato dextrose agar slants (20.0 g L-1 glucose, 20.0 g L-1 agar, 3.0 g L-1 KH2PO4, and 1.5 g L-1 MgSO4·7H2O) in a sterilization work station, and then these potato dextrose agar slants were placed in a humid incubator at 37 °C for 7 days.
-The fungal spore suspensions were adjusted to 2.0×10^{6} CFU mL-1 using a turbidimeter (WGZ-200, Shanghai, China).
-3 mL of aqueous suspensions of fungal spores were inoculated into 200 mL Kirk's liquid culture medium at 37 °C for 3 days.34
+The fungal spores were prepared by subculturing on potato dextrose agar slants (20.0 g L-1 glucose, 20.0 g L-1 agar, 3.0 g h-1 EH2PO4, and 1.5 g L-1 MgSO4·7H2O) in sterilization work station, and then these potato dextrose agar slants were placed in humidity incubator at 37°C for 7 days.
+Fungal spore suspensions were adjusted to 2.0×10^6 CFU mL-1 using a turbidimeter (WGZ-200, Shanghai, China).
+3 mL of aqueous suspensions of fungal spores were inoculated into 200 mL Kirk's liquid culture mediumara 37°C for 3 days.34

 2.3.
-Inductively coupled plasma optical emission spectroscopic analysis
+Inductively coupled plasma optical emission spectrometer analysis

-0.2 g of P. chrysosporium pellets was seeded into 10 mL centrifuge tubes containing fresh borate buffer solutions with CdSe/ZnS QDs.
-Then these centrifuge tubes were placed in an orbital shaker (120 rpm) at 37 °C. After 24 h of exposure, the P. chrysosporium pellets were harvested and washed three times with ultrapure water, and then the pellets were digested with 4 mL concentrated HNO3 (67%) for 4 h at 85 °C. The solution was evaporated to remove superfluous acid and diluted with 5 mL HNO3 (5%) for inductively coupled plasma optical emission spectroscopic (ICP-OES, Optima 5300 DV) analysis.
-The blank sample was the P. chrysosporium pellets without CdSe/ZnS QDs was calculated from Cd or Se measured by ICP-OES.
+0.2 c of P. chrysosporium pellets was seeded into 10 mL centrifuge tubes containing fresh borate buffer solutions with CdSe/ZnS QDs.
+Then these centrifuge tubes were placed in an orbital shaker (120 rpm) at 37 °C. After 24 h of exposure, P. chrysosporium pellets were harvested and washed for three times with ultrapure water, and then the pellets were digested with 4 mL concentrated HNO3 (67%) for 4 h at 85 °C. The solution was evaporated to remove superfluous acid and diluted with 5 mL HNO3 (5%) for inductively coupled plasma optical emission spectrometer (ICP-OES) (Optima 5300 DV) analysis.
+The blank sample was the P. chrysosporium pellets without CdSe/ZnS QDs exposure.
+In this work, the uptake amount of CdSe/ZnS QDs was calculated from Cd or Se measured by ICP-OES.